A starter kit to dockerize a Business Intelligence Project

 You should have Docker installed on your machine.
 Refer to the Docker get-started guide if you haven’t.

-UPDATE: This article is based on an older version of atoti.
-Check out the latest atoti documentation for the most updated information.
+UPDATE: This article is based on an older version of Atoti.
+Check out the latest Atoti documentation for the most updated information.

 Steps to dockerize